roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 "Wah, about onee-sama's abrupt declaration of eradication of bell peppers, huh."
 "Hum," Hinagiku touched her chin.
 "Well, if you leave her as is for a while, her head should turn cold and she'll stop after all, I guess?"
-"Hopefully, however Lydia can surprisingly push it to the threshold."
+"Hopefully, however Lydia can surprisingly push herself to a threshold."

-Such is ans inference by analysing tendencies of Lydia so far.
+Such is an inference by analysing tendencies of Lydia so far.

 "Wah, that's true.
 Even so, onee-sama came up with such a ridiculous idea  as eradication the bell peppers.
 Onee-sama is clever, but there are many portions that lacks a common sense."